How to go solar as a condo owner

 Community solar farms make clean energy more accessible to renters, apartment owners, and condo owners.

-Many condo owners can subscribe to community solar farms, but it depends on their electric metering system and HOA rules.
+Many condo owners can subscribe to community solar farms and some can install their own panels, but it depends on their electric metering system and HOA rules.

 Condos are privately owned units or apartments in a larger building or set of buildings.
-Typically, condo owners have several standard amenities and shared expenses, such as fitness centers, green spaces, and roofs.
-As a condo owner, you'll likely pay a monthly fee to the homeowners association (HOA) for the upkeep of these shared spaces, and the HOA will decide certain aesthetic features and rules of the condominium.
+Condo owners typically have standard amenities and shared expenses, such as fitness centers, green spaces, and roofs.
+You'll likely pay a monthly fee to the HOA for the upkeep of these shared spaces, and the HOA will decide certain aesthetic features and rules of the condominium.

+Because of the shared spaces and regulations, going solar as a condo owner is a slightly different process compared to single-family homeowners.
 If you live in a single-family home, your electric bill is tied to your electric meter, which monitors how much electricity you use.
-However, this can be a bit more complicated in a condo.
-One electric meter is sometimes tied to multiple condo units, so your electric bills are covered under your HOA fees.
-This can result in restrictions for going solar on your property or through an off-site community solar project.
+In many condos, one electric meter is sometimes tied to multiple units, so your electric bills are covered under your HOA fees.
+If that’s the case in your condo community, there may be restrictions for installing rooftop solar.

 In many cases, deciding to install solar on your condo's property or sign up for community solar will require input from all condo owners in your HOA.
 However, there are some cases in which you can easily decide to go solar all on your own as a condo owner.
 Here's a breakdown of some key considerations if you're a condo owner looking to go solar: